 To pull COUNTER reports, log into your account and visit the institutional administration dashboard.
 Select the navigational tab Counter Reports.

 Follow the link in the space below the tab to pull usage reports for your institution.
-Please note that the new BioOne Complete platform will be compliant with COUNTER 5 standards and will begin collecting COUNTER 5 compliant data upon launch.
-The first COUNTER 5 report (for January 2019) will be available in February, but reports for usage pre-January 2019 will be in COUNTER 4 format.
+Please note that the new BioOne Complete platform is compliant with COUNTER 5 standards.
+Please consult this guide (PDF) for a brief introduction to COUNTER 5 and the SIQ reporting interface.

 This new tool will provide data from the current COUNTER reports.
-COUNTER 4 reports are available for the previous two years, 2017-2018.
+COUNTER 4 reports are available for the previous two years, 2017-2018, as well as for Jan-Apr of 2019.
 For older reports please contact helpdesk@BioOne.org.

-If your institution uses a SUSHI tool to harvest COUNTER reports, you will need to update the tool’s settings.
+If your institution uses a SUSHI tool to harvest COUNTER reports, you will need to configure that tool’s settings with BioOne Complete's SUSHI service URL (https://sushi5.scholarlyiq.com/counter/r5) and the credentials required to access this service (your Requestor ID and Customer ID).

 To view abuse reports logged in your institution's IP ranges, log in to your account and visit the institutional administration dashboard.
 Navigate to the tab entitled Abuse Log.